MatthewGasin/donationPortal/README.md

 ## MK Decision Coding Challenge

-This is my submission the Moqui Fundamentals challenge.
-The application is a donation portal built atop the Moqui framework.
+This application is a donation portal built atop the Moqui framework.
 Only the donation component I created is present in this repository.
 This includes:

 - The main screen `donation`